freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 ### Step 6: Finishing Ties

 If you did not cut your ties down when constructing the ear flaps, now is the time to do so.
-If you made your ties with then fashion fabric then you do not need to do these steps.
+If you made your ties with your main fabric then you do not need to do these steps.
 Again read through both methods carefully and pick which is the best for you.

 #### Finishing Ties Method 1